 Write HTML email that looks like Plain Text

-- Support for linked text – HTML email can use anchors to hide complex links.
+- Support for linked text: HTML email can use anchors to hide complex links.
 And the links can be as long and complex as required to capture click tracking data.
-A plain text only email can’t use links and must include the full URL.
+A plain text-only email can’t use links and must include the full URL.

-- Track when the email is opened – Embedded tracking tags enable your email marketing platform to detect when an email is opened or viewed.
+- Track when the email is opened: Embedded tracking tags enable your email marketing platform to detect when an email is opened or viewed.
 This is only possible with HTML email.

-- Brand affirmation and identity – logos and brand colors ensure that the recipient quickly identifies with the brand.
-This can create a level of trust beyond what can be accomplished with plain text email.
+- Brand affirmation and identity: Logos and brand colors ensure that the recipient quickly identifies with the brand.
+This can create a level of trust beyond what can be accomplished with plain-text email.

-Hopefully by now you realize that the best strategy is to use varying levels of HTML in your email marketing.
+Hopefully, by now, you realize that the best strategy is to use varying levels of HTML in your email marketing.

-Choosing how much HTML to use in your email
+How much HTML to use in your email

-We’ve laid out the case for HTML email and to avoid plain text only email.
-Next let’s talk briefly about how much HTML you should use.
+We’ve laid out the case for HTML email and to avoid plain text-only email.
+Next, let’s talk briefly about how much HTML you should use.

-In reality there is a continuum of very light HTML to very heavy HTML.
+In reality, there is a continuum of very light HTML to very heavy HTML.
 The guidance below should give you a general idea of where you need to be based on your objectives.

-- Light HTML email – light HTML formatting.
+- Light HTML email: Light HTML formatting.
 Typically a logo or other image, and some light formatting beyond a plain HTML email.

-- Heavy HTML email – HTML formatting that makes no attempt to appear as plain text.
+- Heavy HTML email: HTML formatting that makes no attempt to appear as plain text.
 Typically with lots of images, colors, and laid out with tables.

-Let’s look at some examples
+Let’s look at some examples.